New Jersey Conditional Discharge Attorney

 If you or a loved one has ever been charged with a crime, you may be familiar with two programs known as Conditional Discharge and Conditional Dismissal.
 These programs can be extremely helpful to you if you are facing a series of severe penalties that could have a huge impact on your life.

 Admission into these programs is not automatic.
 You need a strong legal advocate by your side to convince the judge that conditional discharge or conditional dismissal is more appropriate than conviction.
 At Kalavruzos, Mumola, Hartman, Lento & Duff, LLC, our experienced criminal defense lawyers have helped many clients gain admission into diversionary programs over the years.
 We know how the prosecution works and how to counter any objections to your admission.

 The attorneys at KMHL&D are here to explain the conditional discharge and conditional dismissal programs to you and discuss possible options for resolving your case.
-To learn more about eligibility and the conditions imposed by these programs, contact our Hamilton Conditional Discharge and Conditional Dismissal Lawyers to request a consultation today.
+To learn more about eligibility and the conditions imposed by these programs, contact our New Jersey Conditional Discharge Attorney to request a consultation today.

 What Is the Conditional Discharge Program?

 The conditional discharge program is one of several diversionary programs offered to help first-time offenders facing minor drug charges avoid the traditional criminal judicial process.
 The conditional discharge program allows participants who complete the programs to avoid having a criminal conviction on their record.